alpacahq/user-docs/content/trading-on-alpaca/margin-and-shorting.md

 Alpaca currently **only** supports **opening** short positions in easy to borrow (“ETB”) securities. **Any open short order in a stock that changes from ETB to HTB overnight will be automatically cancelled prior to market open**.

-We are pleased to offer a competitive and low annual ETB stock borrow rate of **0.20%**.
+Alpaca passes through all borrow costs incurred when a customer shorts a stock.
+Borrow fees accrue daily and are billed at the end of each month.
+Borrow fees can vary significantly depending upon demand to short.
+Generally, ETBs cost between 30 and 300bps annually.

-However, please note that stock borrow availability changes daily, and we update our assets table each morning, so please use our API to check each stock’s borrow status daily.
+Please note that stock borrow availability changes daily, and we update our assets table each morning, so please use our API to check each stock’s borrow status daily.
 It is infrequent but names can go from ETB → HTB and vice versa.

 While we do not currently support opening short positions in hard to borrow (“HTB”) securities, we will not force you to close out a position in a stock that has gone from ETB to HTB unless the lender has called the stock.
-**If a stock you hold short has gone from ETB to HTB, you will incur a higher daily stock borrow fee for that stock than the 0.20% ETB rate**.
+If a stock you hold short has gone from ETB to HTB, you will incur a higher daily stock borrow fee for that stock.
 We do not currently provide HTB rates via our API, so please contact us in these cases.

 Daily stock borrow fees are the fees incurred for all ETB shorts held in your account as of end of day plus any HTB shorts held at any point during the day, calculated as: